List of tallest buildings by U.S. state and territory

-The following is a list of the tallest buildings by U.S. state and territory.
+The following is a list of the tallest buildings by U.S. state and territory, based on standard height measurement.
+This includes spires and architectural details but does not include antenna masts.
+The "Year" column indicates the year in which a building was completed.
 Forty are in their state's largest city, and 18 are in their capital city.
-The tallest building in the U.S. by architectural height is currently Central Park Tower in New York, which is approximately 1,776 ft—more than the combined heights of the tallest buildings in Wyoming, Vermont, Maine, South Dakota, Montana, North Dakota, New Hampshire, and West Virginia.
+The tallest building in the U.S. by architectural height is currently One World Trade Center in New York, which is approximately 1,776 ft—more than the combined heights of the tallest buildings in Wyoming, Vermont, Maine, South Dakota, Montana, North Dakota, New Hampshire, and West Virginia.
 Many are attributed to banks: three to JPMorgan Chase and U.S. Bancorp, and two to Wells Fargo and Bank of America.

 Current tallest building in each state, territory or district

 Tallest buildings proposed or under construction

 These future buildings, if completed, would overtake the title of the tallest building in their respective states.

 Method of determination

 The building heights compared here are calculated from the ground level to the architectural top and include heights of all habitable structures irrespective of number of occupied floors.
 Non-freestanding structures, observational towers, and communication towers are excluded (North Dakota boasts the largest guyed mast structure in the world), as are antennas extending from the structure top.
 However integral spires are included, facilitating One World Trade Center to be considered taller than Willis Tower, even though the highest occupied floor of Willis Tower is higher than that of One World Trade Center.
 The Council on Tall Buildings and Urban Habitat is considered the arbiter for any dispute.
 For more information, see building heights.